Tibet Travel Information

 Season to Travel:

-Tibet is freezing cold most time of the year.
-That is why, most tourists visit Tibet only in the warmest seasons, June, July, August, and early September.
-You can travel to Tibet throughout the year but mid-July through to the end of September is the best period.
+Tibet is cold most of the year.
+That is why most tourists visit Tibet only in the warmest seasons, June, July, August, and early September.
+You can travel to Tibet throughout the year, but mid-July through to the end of September is the best period.

 Accommodation: